haydenykh/SainsOrScienceBot/CONTRIBUTE.md

 ### Structural Tick type

-The structural tick type is a type where it gives a statement you have to tell whether its true or false.
+The structural tick type gives a statement and you have to tell whether it's true or false.

 Example:

-1. Down syndrome has extra chromosome in chromosome number 21. ( ✓ )
+1. Down syndrome has an extra chromosome in chromosome number 21. ( ✓ )
-2. Healthy manoeuvre is caused by drowning, lightning strike and electric shock. ( ✗ )
+2. A healthy manoeuvre is caused by drowning, lightning strikes and electric shocks. ( ✗ )
 3. The general formula for alkane hydrocarbon is $\text{C}\_{n}\text{H}\_{2n+2}$. ( True )
 4. The size of a fungi microorganism is $0.2 \mu \text{m}$ to $10 \mu \text{m}$. ( False )